 We will ask the participant to work in groups of 2-3 people to discuss design ideas for a mobile app to control the kind of capabilities discussed in Part 1.
 Participants will be sheets of paper with a mobile phone wireframe (5 min).

 We will invite each group to discuss their ideas (5 min).

 Conclusion (2 min)

-Answer any other question from participants.
+Answer any other questions from participants.
 Final remarks.